Helping teens understand how to deal with depression

 Depression can come back.
 Anxiety can come back.
 It’s fair to say that a person can suffer from a skin rash more than once in their life.
 One may understand depression by focusing on the catalyst.
 The triggers that wake-up depression (i.e. make depression come back).

 Triggers can vary from a rainy day to an impactful event such as a loss in the family or moving to a new location.
 Creating awareness of the return of “depression”, is just the start.
 Next, is to put on your gloves and start challenging the symptoms of depression.

 Create a giant bucket list of tools aimed to overcome depression symptoms.
 Tools can be the following coping skill:

 - Watching a funny movie

 How to find motivation while taking on depression?

 Finding motivation can be difficult if the task is associated to an extrinsic factor(s) versus intrinsic one.
 I like the idea of creating systems.
 For instance, having a system focused on completing assignments in a manner that is.:

 - Has added value

 - Has a support network system

 I personally, love spending time writing while not so much enjoying the task of cycling.
 To promote value, I utilize my current and future wellness.
-Meaning that if I complete either tasks, I will grow healthier.
+Meaning that if I complete either task, I will grow healthier.
 This aids my principle of value.
 Lastly, having a support system can go a very long way.
 I have a peer that I go running with.
-It’s fair to say that without the support of my peer I may be less incline to engage in the task.
+It’s fair to say that without the support of my peer, I may be less inclined to engage in the task.
 Having someone to help can truly go a long way.